 Data are released within 75 days after the reference period.
 Estimates for each quarter are revised when those for subsequent quarters of the same year are published.
 At the time of the third quarter of each year, revisions are generally made back three years.
 The Capital and Financial Flow Accounts are not normally revised again except when comprehensive revisions are carried out.

-The accounts are designed in a matrix format, using two constraints: 1) Sources of funds equal uses of funds; and, 2) financial asset transactions (by type) equal transactions in liabilities (by type).
+The accounts are designed in a matrix format, using two constraints: the sources of funds equal uses of funds and the financial asset transactions (by type) equal transactions in liabilities (by type).
 Imbalances give rise to statistical discrepancies, which is one gauge of the system's overall reliability.
 However, these are partial and insufficient measures.

 No direct measures of the margin of error in the estimates can be calculated.
 The quality of the estimates can be inferred from analysis of revisions and from a subjective assessment of the data sources and methodology used in the preparation of the estimates.